Elk Island Public Schools

 How do I register my child for Junior High Honours?

-Registration for the EIPS Junior High Honours program opened January 9.
-The first parent or guardian on file in PowerSchool for all current grades 7 and 8 students received an email through Permission Click outlining the application process for the program—including a link to an application form.
-Check your spam or junk folder if you, as the first parent or guardian on file, didn’t receive the email on January 9 or the reminder email on January 16.
-The deadline to apply is Jan.
-18, 2023.
-There will be no late application process.
+The parent or guardian on file in PowerSchool identified as the Permission Click contact for all current grades 7 and 8 students will receive an email through Permission Click outlining the application process for the program—including a link to an application form.
+Information will be sent directly to all current grades 7 and 8 families when applications open.
+After applications close, there is no late application process.

 When will I find out if my child is accepted?

-From January 25-27, schools will contact families to confirm conditional acceptance for students applying to the program—based on a student’s marks as of January 18.
+In early February, families will be contacted to confirm conditional acceptance for students applying to the program—based on a student’s marks as of Jan.
+30, 2025.
 Students must maintain their honours standing on the year-end report card in June to receive final acceptance in the Honours program for the upcoming year.

 Do we still need to complete the returning student registration process?

 Yes.
-If your child currently attends school within EIPS and is returning next year, you’ll still complete the online Returning Student Registration Form, available February 1-28.
+If your child currently attends school within EIPS and is returning next year, you’ll still complete the online Returning Student Registration Form.
 On the form, you’ll confirm the school your child will attend next year.
-Once registration closes, all decisions are final for the next school year.
+Once returning student registration closes, all decisions are final for the next school year.
 In terms of the Junior High Honours program, the anticipated school you’ll see listed on your child’s Returning Student Registration Form will align with the school they’ve been directed to for Junior High Honours next year.

 If conditionally accepted, can my child change their mind and not participate in the program?

 Yes, but there is a deadline.
-When schools contact families January 25-27, they’ll advise of the finalized 2023-24 Junior High Honours Program locations, and you can confirm or decline if you’d like your child to attend the particular school they’re directed to.
-You’ll then reconfirm this school during the returning student registration process, February 1-28.
+When schools contact families in early February, they’ll advise of the finalized 2025-26 Junior High Honours program locations, and you can confirm or decline if you’d like your child to attend the particular school they’re directed to.
+You’ll then reconfirm this school during the returning student registration process.
 Once returning student registration closes, all decisions are final for the next school year.

 Program Locations

-What’s the likelihood of a program being added in another community—for example, Fort Saskatchewan?
+What’s the likelihood of a program being added in another community?

 Program locations are unknown until EIPS reviews the applications.
-Finalized program locations will be confirmed in late January.
-For example, if enough qualified applications are received in Fort Saskatchewan, a Junior High Honours site may be added in the community.
+Finalized program locations will be confirmed in early February.

 If there aren’t enough Junior High Honours applications at another school to add a location, does my child have to move to the school offering the program or do we have the option of choosing to opt out of the program later on?

-Your child doesn’t have to move schools unless they do specifically want the Junior High Honours Program.
+Your child doesn’t have to move schools unless they do specifically want the Junior High Honours program.
 When schools contact families to advise of conditional acceptance in the program, staff will let you know the finalized program locations and you can make the decision that best suits your family.
-You’ll confirm the school your child will attend during the returning student registration process, February 1-28.
-Once registration closes, all decisions are final for the next school year.
+You’ll confirm the school your child will attend during the returning student registration process.
+Once returning student registration closes, all decisions are final for the next school year.

 Note: Transportation and boundary considerations may impact whether a student can attend another school.
 For example, EIPS doesn’t have a bus that runs from Vegreville to Sherwood Park.